microsoft/PartsUnlimitedMRP/docs/HOL_Fault-Injection-for-Azure-IaaS-with-OMS/README.md

     ![](media/5.png)

 3. Create an OMS workspace.
-Enter name, pick a subscription, location, current resource group and a pricing tier then click on "OK" button.
+Enter a name, pick a subscription, the resource group you created in step 1, a location and a pricing tier then click on the "OK" button.

     ![](media/6.png)
     >**Note:** OMS Workspace name has to be unique across Azure.